Automattic/mongoose/docs/model-definition.md

 Unlike older versions of mongoose, defining the data types is now a main part of defining your models.
-Your schema is constructed by passing all the JavaScript natives that you know (Schema, Number, Date) as well as others exclusive to MongoDb (for example `Schema.ObjectId`).
+Your schema is constructed by passing all the JavaScript natives that you know (String, Number, Date) as well as others exclusive to MongoDb (for example `Schema.ObjectId`).

     var ObjectId = Schema.ObjectId;